Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Antibiotics won't help, because this illness is caused by a virus, not bacteria.

-The most current information about chikungunya fever is available from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
+The most current information about chikungunya fever is available from the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 If you are planning international travel, you can learn about the risk of chikungunya in the area you're traveling to by contacting:

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineAdam Husney MD - Family MedicineW.
 David Colby IV MSc, MD, FRCPC - Infectious Disease